Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 # Data:
 Our Data is exclusivively OSM-Data.
 We download most of our Data with the Ohsome API script: "download_data_API".
 We download only the city districts using the Overpass Turbo API: https://overpass-turbo.eu/ , because it has greater accurracy then the bounding box of the Ohsome API and therefore makes further analysis easier.
+Overpass Turbo is a web based data mining tool for OSM and was programmed by Martin Raifer.
+For more information visit https://wiki.openstreetmap.org/wiki/Overpass_turbo.

 # Execution: